Symbol letters of Feynman integrals from Gram determinants: Examples

+\paragraph{Two-loop pentabox with one external mass.} There are three configurations with the external massive leg inserted at different positions.
+They are denoted as mzz, zmz and zzz in \cite{Abreu:2020jxa}.
+For these three families, we get 27, 30 and 31 rational letters, and 11, 18 and 18 algebraic letters, respectively.
+We have analytically compared them with the results in \cite{Abreu:2020jxa} and find complete agreements.

+\paragraph{Two-loop pentabox with internal mass.} We compare our results for two pentabox families denoted as $\mathrm{PB}_{A}$ and $\mathrm{PB}_{C}$ in \cite{Badger:2024fgb}.
+For $\mathrm{PB}_{A}$, we obtain 33 rational and 38 algebraic letters; and for $\mathrm{PB}_{C}$, we obtain 35 rational and 44 algebraic letters.
+All the letters agree analytically with those in \cite{Badger:2024fgb}.

+\paragraph{Three-loop ladders and tennis court with one external mass.} We compare our results for several three-loop families denoted as $A$, $E_1$, $E_2$, $B_1$ and $B_2$ in \cite{Henn:2023vbd}.
+For the planar families $A, E_1, E_2$ (which has been studied in \cite{DiVita:2014pza,Canko:2021xmn}), we obtain 7 rational letters for each, which agree perfectly with the known results.
+However, there are a few algebraic letters that survive our criteria, but do not appear in the CDEs.
+These should be regarded as spurious.
+We have also applied our algorithm to the non-planar families $B_1$ and $B_2$, and obtain 11 and 9 rational letters.
+They fully contain the results of \cite{Henn:2023vbd}, but involve two spurious ones for each family (and again, there are a few spurious algebraic letters).

-Our method has been thoroughly validated by comparing it with existing results, including a range of two-loop five-point and three-loop four-point integral families \cite{Gehrmann:2015bfy, Gehrmann:2018yef, Chicherin:2020oor, Abreu:2020jxa, Canko:2021xmn, Henn:2023vbd}.
-Building upon this validation, we showcase the remarkable capabilities of our method by presenting results for several exceptionally intricate integral families that have not been previously documented in the literature.
+{\textbf{New results.}} We now showcase the remarkable capabilities of our method by presenting results for several exceptionally intricate integral families that have not been previously documented in the literature.
 These integral families hold significance not only in academic contexts but also in addressing cutting-edge phenomenological problems.

-\paragraph{Two-loop pentabox with masses.} This is shown as the second diagram in Fig.~\ref{fig:diagrams}.
-We consider the following configurations of external and internal masses (the unmentioned external legs and internal propagators are massless): \begin{itemize}

-\item $p_1$ massive or $p_2$ massive or $p_5$ massive.
-These cases were studied in \cite{Abreu:2020jxa}, with which we find full agreement.

-\item $p_1$, $p_2$ and $x_1$ the same mass.
-This case was studied in \cite{Badger:2022hno}, with which we find full agreement.